House of Kalajdžieski family

-The House of Kalajdžieski family, or House of Kalajdžievci is a house in the village of Vevčani, Vevčani Municipality, Macedonia.
-The house belongs to the Kalajdžieski family and the building is registered as a Cultural Heritage of Macedonia.
+The House of Kalajdžieski family, or House of Kalajdžievci is a house in the village of Vevčani, Vevčani Municipality, North Macedonia.
+The house belongs to the Kalajdžieski family and the building is registered as a Cultural Heritage of North Macedonia.

 The house is located in the old part of Vevčani, in close proximity to the St. Nicholas Church.

 History

 The Kalajdžieski family ― the owners of the house ― who were widely known traders, had a shop for gas for gas lighting, long pile blankets and food in this place.

 At the end of the 19th century, a fire broke out in which the house burned down and members of the Kalajdzieski family died, trying to save part of the furniture.
 Due to the family's popularity, some Turkish individuals helped them financially to rebuild the house on the same foundation.

-During the People's Liberation Struggle, the house was used to hide the partisans and to hold secret meetings.
+During World War II in Yugoslav Macedonia, the house was used to hide the partisans and to hold secret meetings.